 - asset management.

-During the review, ERO checked the following items because they have a potentially high impact on student achievement:
+During the review, ERO checked the following items because they have a potentially high impact on student safety and wellbeing:

 - emotional safety of students (including prevention of bullying and sexual harassment)

 - physical safety of students